sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 )
 ```

-Here are the rules used for request/response for the Reset functionality.
-The full code can be viewed in the [maali-simple](https://github.com/Provisdom/maali-simple/blob/master/src/provisdom/simple/rules.cljc#L93-L111) repository.
+Here are the rules used for request/response for the tic-tac-toe moves.
+The full code can be viewed in the [maali-simple](https://github.com/Provisdom/maali-simple/blob/master/src/provisdom/simple/rules.cljc) repository.
 The `defrules` macro accepts one or more rule definitions.
 A rule definition is a vector defined as

 1. The rule name.
 Clojure's namespaced keywords are handy here, since rule names must be unique.
 I like suffixing rule names with `!` because they represent conditional state transitions.
 Queries simply bind data with no state change, so no `!` on query names.
 2. An optional doc string.